-To file a car insurance claim in California, a policyholder must promptly notify his or her insurer.
-Notification of a claim can be made by calling the telephone number listed on the policy holder’s insurance card.
-A claim can also be initiated online using the insurer’s website or mobile app.
+To file a car insurance claim in California, you must promptly notify your insurance company.
+You can do this by calling the telephone number listed on your insurance card.
+You can also start a claim online by using the insurer’s website or mobile app.

-People who have an auto insurance policy should notify their own insurer first, regardless of who was at fault for a motor vehicle accident in California.
-Those who were uninsured can file a claim with the other party’s insurer if they believe the other party was solely or partially at fault.
+If you have an auto insurance policy, notify your own insurer first, regardless of who was at fault for a motor vehicle accident in California.
+If you are uninsured, you can file a claim with the other party’s insurer if you believe the other party was solely or partially at fault.

-In either case, someone who was in a car accident may wish to retain an attorney first.
+In either case, you may wish to retain a car accident lawyer first.
 Insurance adjusters are paid to look after the insurance company’s interests.
 These are not always the same as the interests of the policyholder – even though the insurance company may make it look that way.